 The boat launch was first established in 1957, expanded in 1976, and improved to its current state in 2004.
 It has two 80-foot floating docks and a wide launch.
-There is room for about 60 vehicles with trailers.

 Both times I’ve visited I started from the trailhead just north of the boat launch.
 I headed down the unimproved road passing the informational signboards to the causeway with views of Cook’s Cove.
 The trail then reenters the woods passing the foundations of the old Headquarters Building.
 The red loop trail begins here through Impoundment #2.
 Points of interest include the Sarah Ann Martin stone marker and the Mosquito Farm Cottage.
 Both are easy to miss and the cottage foundation is completely overgrown.
 The best part of the hiking here are the sheer amount of birds in every direction and of different kinds.

 I have not explored the northwest corner of the park from the Stewart Rd access point but I would like to on my next visit to see Venture Spring and the Minerva Stanton gravesite.

 The main trails are all wide and easy to follow.
 Unblazed trails are common and the couple that I took were unremarkable or impassable.
 There are technical woodsy trails for mountain biking on “Jonny Smith single track” though I have not taken them.